For the first time in 13 years, there will not be a Doctor Who episode being broadcast on Christmas Day.

 However, sci-fi fans will be able to enjoy the Doctor facing a terrifying alien threat, the show’s executive producer Chris Chibnall says.

-Doctor Who will conclude on 9 December
+Series will conclude on 9 December

 The current series of Doctor Who will conclude on 9 December and producers say that the New Year’s Day show will be an hour-long, action-packed special adventure for all the family.